Node Repulsion

 Usage

-cloud, convergence = repel(cloud, spacing; β=0.2, max_iters=1000)repel returns a tuple of (new_cloud, convergence_vector).
-The new cloud has NoTopology since points have moved — call set_topology again after repulsion.
+cloud = repel(cloud, spacing; β=0.2, max_iters=1000, convergence=conv)repel returns a new cloud with NoTopology since points have moved — call set_topology again after repulsion.
+Pass a Vector{Float64} via the convergence keyword to collect the convergence history.

 Parameters